tchapi/davis/README.md

     cd docker && docker-compose up -d

-**⚠ Do not forget to create the database the first time you run the container** :
+**⚠ Do not forget to run all the migrations the first time you run the container** :

+    docker exec -it davis sh -c "APP_ENV=prod bin/console doctrine:migrations:migrate --no-interaction"

+### Updating

+If you update the code, you need to make sure the database structure is in sync.

+**Before v3.0.0**, you need to force the update:

+    docker exec -it davis sh -c "APP_ENV=prod bin/console doctrine:schema:update --force --no-interaction"

+**For v3.0.0 and after**, you can just migrate again (_provided you correctly followed the migration notes in the v3.0.0 release_):

-    docker exec -it davis sh -c "APP_ENV=prod bin/console doctrine:schema:create --no-interaction"
+    docker exec -it davis sh -c "APP_ENV=prod bin/console doctrine:migrations:migrate --no-interaction"

 Then, head up to `http://<YOUR_DOCKER_IP>:9000` to see the status display :